runely/calendar-homey/README.md

 This means that if your calendar provider only uses the `X-WR-TIMEZONE` property, this app will assume your events is always in UTC!

 :exclamation:
-If your events are created with the timezone `Customized Time Zone` (you will see this when opening the .ics file), the events are most likely created with the correct datetime and should not have a timezone applied.
+If your events are created with the timezone `Customized Time Zone` (you will see this when opening the .ics file in a text editor), the events are most likely created with the correct datetime and should not have a timezone applied.
 The local timezone will Therefore `NOT` be applied to these events!

 ## Usage

 ### Sync
-- Events are fetched automatically every 15 minutes
+- Events are fetched **automatically every 15th minute** (xx:00, xx:15, xx:30, xx:45)
-- The **Sync calendars** action flow card can also be used to trigger a sync
+- The following events will be fetched in to the app:

-- Only events not started yet or events started but not finished and has start date within 2 months or less will be fetched (this can be overridden in the settings)
+    - Events not started yet where start date is within the timeframe given in the setup
-- Recurring events where start date is within 2 months or less will be fetched (this can be overridden in the settings)
+    - Recurring events where start date is within the timeframe given in the setup
+    - Events started but not finished

 ### See events synced in